 Welcome!
 I’ve been writing all my life.
 I write to heal.
 I write to forgive.
 I write to learn.
 I write to grow.
 I write to break through to the other side.
 I hope you discover my writing helps you in big and small ways to heal, forgive, learn, grow, & break through to the other side.

-I love being a mom to Hope (5) and James (3).
+I love being a mom to Hope (6) and James (3.5).
 I’m a cat and turtle lover.
 I have a black cat named Black Jack.
 Jack’s soothing vibrational purr brings me great comfort.
+I have a leopard tortoise, Violet.

 My husband, Brian, is an Irish Italian stallion.
 He’s sweet, cute, and supports me being a stay at home mom.
 Grateful to him for this beautiful honor, gift, and privilege of staying home to raise our children.
 He makes life fun.
 He keeps me laughing.
 We share a love for karaoke, boy bands, and hot yoga.
 He’s my rock and my soft place to fall.

 I taught elementary school for 9 years on the westside of Phoenix.
 I’m very passionate about education and have a special place in my heart for children, especially at risk children.
 I’m a lover of all people and am a liberal to my core, as I believe in love for all and equal rights for all.
 Passionate about maternal care, breast cancer awareness, infant loss, and postpartum depression and psychosis.

 I absolutely love to create.
 I enjoy being crafty with all available art mediums.
 I have a small obsession with glitter.
 My husband does not share in this obsession.
 I love hearts and all things that are bright, bold, shiny, and glittery.